Tedcharlesbrown/Barco_OSC/README.md

  Send osc to barco, to control layer opacity

 ## Disclaimer
 Use this app at your own risk.
-Sending too many TCP packets / the speed of the network may cause the E2 to crash.
+Sending too many TCP packets may cause the E2 to crash.
 If this happens, it is best to do a soft reset from the E2 once everything reconnects.

 If you are controlling more than one layer at a time, it is best to do that with a single osc message, rather than sending an osc message per layer.